Policy and Procedure #161.0, Purchasing

 Relationship to Board priorities

-The Purchasing policy and related procedures is directly linked to the stewardship of Board resources by demonstrating professionalism and accountability for high standards of practice and Board operations.
+The Purchasing policy and related procedures are directly linked to the stewardship of Board resources by demonstrating professionalism and accountability for high standards of practice and Board operations.

-This policy is scheduled for First Review at the June 5, 2018 Policy and By-Law Committee meeting.
+This policy is due for first review at the November 7, 2023 Policy and By-Law Standing Committee meeting.

 • outline clearly the specific section(s) of the policy and/or procedure in which you are not comfortable,